PKU-VCL-Geometry/GeoSplatting/README.md

 ## 🎉 Acknowledgments & Codebase

-This the official implementation is developed from the internal codebase of the [Visual Computing and Learning Lab](https://vcl.pku.edu.cn/).
+This official implementation is developed from the internal codebase of the [Visual Computing and Learning Lab](https://vcl.pku.edu.cn/).
 While the core GeoSplatting code has been carefully verified, other parts of the repository are under active development and may contain temporary limitations.
 We plan to release a fully polished codebase in the future.

 Our work stands on the shoulders of giants.
 We are incredibly grateful to the authors of these amazing open-source projects: